ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 ___

 <a name="edituribeacon">
-##Editing the URI Beacon
+##Editing the UriBeacon
 </a>

-URI Beacons are usually used to send a URL (a website's address).
+UriBeacons are usually used to send a URL (a website's address).
 The line of code in our program that does that is in the ``main.cpp`` file:

 ```c